 Skating on Whistler’s frozen lakes can only be experienced on a limited number of days in Winter.
 The temperature and ice conditions on the lake need to be just right – think temperatures of 5 Fahrenheit (-15 Celsius).
 Ask at the Visitor Information Center on Gateway Drive if you’re unsure if conditions are safe.
 The best lakes to ice skate on in Whistler are Alta Lake and Nita Lake.

-If you don’t fancy skating on a frozen lake, you can try the outdoor ice-skating rink in Olympic Plaza in the village.
+If you don’t fancy skating on a frozen lake, you can try the outdoor ice skating rink in the Olympic Plaza in the village.

 4. Peak 2 Peak Gondola